A look at the country’s seat of power through 16 presidents, as well as the corruption, excess, and the ghosts that roam its corridors and gardens.

 In 1986, a barge standing by one of the two towers of Malacañang Palace brought President Ferdinand Marcos to the PSG compound across the Pasig River, where a helicopter was waiting to take him to Clark Airbase and then to Hawaii, ending his 21-year dictatorship marked by excess and human-rights violations.

-The scene would be repeated in 2001 with President Joseph “Erap” Estrada, who took the same short ride across the infamous river, and then out of palace grounds via Otis Ave., ending his three-year presidency marked by a very public and huge appetite for acquisition and women.
+The scene would be repeated in 2001 with President Joseph “Erap” Estrada, who took the same short ride across the infamous river, and then out of the palace grounds via Otis Ave., ending his three-year presidency at the height of EDSA Dos.

 Not every president after Marcos wanted to live in Malacañang Palace.
-For Cory Aquino, who rose to power through the People Power Revolution following a snap election that Marcos was poised to steal, it was understandable.
-Her successor FVR didn’t live there either.
+For Corazon "Cory" Aquino, who rose to power through the People Power Revolution, it was understandable considering the blighted image of the place after the wreckage of Martial Law.
+Her successor Fidel V. Ramos didn’t live there either.
 For 15 years, the palace was used only as an office and for state functions.